The Slim Shady Look-Alike - By Christopher Jacobs

 I turn to Terry; he points his hand shaped like a gun at them.
 They didn't see us up here on the bridge.
 Humming.

 The humming turns into a wild ROAR.
 Jim looks the other way, towards the sky.
 "Guys..."

-Terry was getting furious watching the 3 punks slowly skip with our stolen tickets towards the concert.
+Terry was getting furious watching the 3 punks slowly skip with our stolen tickets.
 "GUYS!"